-Apply to PD 10-1266 as follows:
+Apply to PD 16-1266 as follows:

-For full proposals submitted via FastLane: standard Grant Proposal Guide proposal preparation guidelines apply.
+For full proposals submitted via FastLane: standard NSF Proposal & Award Policies & Procedures Guide proposal preparation guidelines apply.

-For full proposals submitted via Grants.gov: the NSF Grants.gov Application Guide; A Guide for the Preparation and Submission of NSF Applications via Grants.gov Guidelines applies.
+For full proposals submitted via Grants.gov: the NSF Grants.gov Application Guide: A Guide for the Preparation and Submission of NSF Applications via Grants.gov Guidelines applies.
 (Note: The NSF Grants.gov Application Guide is available on the Grants.gov website and on the NSF website at: http://www.nsf.gov/publications/pub_summ.jsp?ods_key=grantsgovguide)

 Important Information for Proposers

-A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 16-1), is effective for proposals submitted, or due, on or after January 25, 2016.
-Please be advised that, depending on the specified due date, the guidelines contained in NSF 16-1 may apply to proposals submitted in response to this funding opportunity.
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 17-1), is effective for proposals submitted, or due, on or after January 30, 2017.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 17-1 may apply to proposals submitted in response to this funding opportunity.

-Full Proposal Window: November 1, 2016 - November 15, 2016
+November 1, 2017 - November 15, 2017

 November 1 - November 15, Annually ThereafterResearch proposals to the Applied Mathematics program submitted after the window closing date will be returned without review.
 Conference and workshop proposals must be submitted in accordance with the information below.

 The Applied Mathematics program supports mathematics research motivated by or having an effect on problems arising in science and engineering.
 Mathematical merit and novelty, as well as breadth and quality of impact on applications, are important factors.
-Proposals to develop critical mathematical techniques from individual investigators as well as interdisciplinary teams are encouraged.
+Proposals to develop critical mathematical techniques from individual investigators as well as from interdisciplinary teams are encouraged.

-Principal Investigators should carefully read the program solicitation "Conferences and Workshops in the Mathematical Sciences" (link below) to obtain important information regarding the substance of proposals for conferences, workshops, summer/winter schools, and similar activities.
+Proposals to the Applied Mathematics program for conferences or workshops should be submitted through the program solicitation "Conferences and Workshops in the Mathematical Sciences" (link below).
+Principal Investigators should carefully read the program solicitation to obtain important information regarding the substance of proposals for conferences, workshops, summer/winter schools, and similar activities.

 To facilitate timely notification of the availability of support:

-- proposals for conferences, workshops, etc., to be held in the US must be submitted 8 months in advance of the conference date;
+- Proposals for conferences, workshops, etc., to be held in the US must be submitted 8 months in advance of the conference date;

-- proposals to support group travel to meetings outside the US must be submitted 12 months in advance of the meeting date;
+- Proposals to support group travel to meetings outside the US must be submitted 12 months in advance of the meeting date;

-- proposals for conferences, workshops, etc., whose budget request exceeds $50,000 must be submitted during the annual November 1-15 submission window.
+- Proposals for conferences, workshops, etc., whose budget request exceeds $50,000 must be submitted during the annual November 1-15 submission window.